-A recent observational study of women who got vaccinated while pregnant similarly found no signs of elevated rates of pregnancy-related complications or congenital abnormalities.
+A recent observational study of women who got vaccinated while pregnant similarly found no signs of elevated rates of pregnancy-related complications or birth defects.

-By contrast, pregnant women are at an elevated risk of severe COVID, being hospitalized and needing mechanical ventilation, compared to other women their age.
-They also appear to have an elevated risk of preterm delivery.
+By contrast, pregnant women do face an elevated risk of developing severe COVID, being hospitalized and needing mechanical ventilation.
+They also have an elevated risk of preterm delivery.

 Should I Still Get Vaccinated if I Am Undergoing IVF or Another Fertility-Related Procedure?

-“Patients undergoing fertility treatment and pregnant patients” should receive the vaccine, according to the American Society of Reproductive Medicine.
-“Since the vaccine is not a live virus, there is no reason to delay pregnancy attempts because of vaccination administration or to defer treatment until the second dose has been administered.”
+“Patients undergoing fertility treatment and pregnant women should receive the [mRNA] vaccines, according to the American Society of Reproductive Medicine.
+“Since the [mRNA] vaccine is not a live virus, there is no reason to delay pregnancy attempts because of vaccination administration or to defer treatment until the second dose has been administered.”

 They do, however, make one caveat to this recommendation: Women scheduled for “elective surgery or outpatient procedures, including oocyte retrieval, embryo transfer, and intrauterine insemination, [should] avoid COVID-19 vaccination at least three days prior and three days after their procedure.”
-This is not because vaccination would interfere with your procedure’s likelihood of success, but because side effects from vaccination such as fever could make pre- and post-procedure monitoring for infections more challenging.
+This is not because vaccination would interfere with your procedure’s likelihood of success, but because side effects from vaccination such as fever could complicate the monitoring for pre- and post-procedure infections.

 What Claims About Menstrual Changes Really Tell Us: Inclusion in Clinical Trials is Not Enough

-The reported menstrual changes are not cause for concern, but they are definitely cause for frustration.
-The unfortunate truth is that we don’t know, and won’t know, whether COVID vaccination causes temporary changes in menstrual cycles, because no one asked about women’s cycles in the vaccine trials.
+The menstrual changes reported thus far are not cause for concern, but they are definitely cause for frustration.
+The unfortunate truth is that we don’t know—and won’t know for a while—whether COVID vaccination causes temporary changes in menstrual cycles, because no one asked about women’s cycles in the vaccine trials.